yenmangu/ci-ms-2-cayenne/README.md

 ### The 5 Planes of UX

+### The 5 Planes of UX

 #### 1. Strategy Plane

 ##### Purpose

+- Provide a fast, intuitive way for users to **discover recipes** and **plan meals** using live data from the Spoonacular API.
+- Allow users to **search by ingredient** to make use of what they already have at home.
+- Enable users to **save favourites** and build a **shopping list** for convenient reuse.

 ##### Business Goals

+- Encourage regular return visits through saved favourites and a smooth user experience.
+- Present a professional, portfolio-quality web application that demonstrates modern front-end development skills and API integration.
+- Serve as an educational cooking resource by exposing users to new ingredients and cuisines.

 ##### Primary User Needs

+- Search for recipes by ingredient, keyword, or category.
+- Save favourite recipes for quick access.
+- Add ingredients to a shopping list for later use.
+- View recipes with clear imagery and legible nutritional information.
+- Seamlessly switch between metric and US units.

 #### 2. Scope Plane